MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

     ![Graph explorer response to GET call for team RSC permissions](../../assets/images/team-graph-permissions.png)

-For information about how to get details about apps installed in a specific team, see [get the names and other details of apps installed in the specified team](/graph/api/team-list-installedapps#example-2-get-the-names-and-other-details-of-installed-apps).
+For more information on how to get details of the apps installed in a specific team, see [get the names and other details of apps installed in the specified team](/graph/api/team-list-installedapps#example-2-get-the-names-and-other-details-of-installed-apps).

 ### Check your app for added RSC permissions in a chat